Train & Rail Tours in Italy

 Venice to Rome by Rail

-Chris, traveled in April
+Emma, traveled in September

 Italian rail connects Venice to Rome, stopping in Bologna, Florence, and Pisa.
 High-speed trains showcase varied landscapes while linking historic city centers, with hotels positioned near stations.